6 Types Of Tantric Orgasm & How To Try Each One

 You may need to mix things up.
-According to the 2010 National Survey of Sexual Health and Behavior, women are more likely to orgasm when they engage in a variety of sexual acts and specifically when oral sex and/or vaginal intercourse are included.
+According to the 2010 National Survey of Sexual Health and Behavior, women with vulvas are more likely to orgasm when they engage in a variety of sexual acts and specifically when a mix of both oral sex and vaginal intercourse are included.

 Remember, tantric methods aren't about one quick orgasm.
-Once you've learned to engage you mind and body and focus on pleasure and moving energy, you'll be able to release all those happy hormones—the serotonin, dopamine, and oxytocin—at will.
+Once you've learned to engage your mind and body and focus on pleasure and moving energy, you'll be able to release all that orgasmic energy at will.